Caddyshack II: Production

 Chevy Chase was the only cast member from the original Caddyshack to reprise his role (and would publicly announce later that he regretted doing so).
 Bill Murray refused to reprise his Carl Spackler role, opting to make Scrooged (1988) instead.
-Murray's Saturday Night Live colleague and Ghostbusters co-star Dan Aykroyd signed on in Murray's place, portraying a mercenary/survivalist hired to kill the gopher plaguing the golf course.
+Murray's Saturday Night Live colleague and Ghostbusters co-star Dan Aykroyd signed on in Murray's place, portraying a mercenary/survivalist hired by Chandler (Stack) to kill Jack (Mason).
 Although playing new characters in the sequel, Jackie Mason, Robert Stack, Dan Aykroyd, and Jonathan Silverman play roles that are analogous to those played by Dangerfield, Knight, Murray, and Michael O'Keefe in the first film.
 Sam Kinison, who had appeared alongside Dangerfield in Back to School, was originally intended for Randy Quaid's role, but left the production when Dangerfield dropped out.

 Caddyshack II began filming on January 18, 1988, at the Rolling Hills Country Club in Davie, Florida (where Caddyshack had been filmed just under a decade prior).
-Despite working on the set with a golf pro, Mason could not make a convincing golf swing; he also couldn't remember his lines, had no chemistry with this onscreen love interest (played by Dyan Cannon) and his gorging at the craft services table meant the wardrobe department had to keep letting out his pants.
-Aykroyd angered the producers by insisting on playing his role with a high-pitched, whinnying voice (which Aykroyd claimed was based on the voice of Colonel Oliver North).
+Despite working on the set with a golf pro, Mason could not convincingly swing a golf club; he also had difficulty remembering his lines, had no chemistry with his onscreen love interest (played by Dyan Cannon) and continuous overindulgence at the craft services table required the costume department to keep altering his wardrobe to accommodate his growing waistline.
+Aykroyd angered the producers by insisting on performing his character with a bizarre, grating, high-pitched voice (which Aykroyd claimed was based on the voice of Colonel Oliver North).

-Arkush also had problems working with Chevy Chase, who was paid a substantial fee for a relatively minimal role.
+Arkush had a bad working relationship with Chevy Chase, who was paid a substantial fee for a relatively minimal role.
 Arkush later recalled, "It was a big paycheck, which Chevy talked about a lot...
 I went into this thinking that Chevy was committed to this character, but he wasn’t.
 On his first day, we were working out the blocking for his scene and I said, ‘How do you want to do this, Chevy?’
 And he was just pissed at me and said, ‘Why?
 Don’t you have any ideas?!’”
-Arkush claimed that two days later, when filming Chase, Arkush offered suggestions to which Chase snapped, “What?
+Arkush claimed that two days later, when filming Chase, Arkush offered suggestions to which Chase replied, “What?
 Don’t I get any input on this?!”
-Later, while watching one of his scenes during postproduction, Chase quipped to Arkush, “Call me when you’ve dubbed the laugh track,” before walking off in disgust.
+Later, while watching one of his scenes during postproduction, Chase said to Arkush, “Call me when you’ve dubbed the laugh track,” before walking off in disgust.

 Industrial Light and Magic supplied the visual effects for the scenes involving the animatronic gopher; vocal effects for the creature were provided by veteran voice-over artist Frank Welker.